 Across Quebec, some secondary schools hold similar elections at provincial and federal election meetings.
 These simile elections are important pedagogical tools that allow students to analyze issues, electoral platforms, candidates and parties before having to make a political choice.
 In addition to understanding the functioning of the electoral system, these students would be inclined to vote and have developed a critical analysis of electoral programs.
 We therefore propose to implement the simile elections for each elementary and secondary school in Quebec during federal, provincial and municipal elections.

 In Quebec, thousands of students finish high school every year with very little knowledge of how our democratic system works.
 Therefore, we propose to implement a civic participation course per week from the first to the fifth year of secondary school.

-  In Quebec, local newspapers are fewer and fewer.
+In Quebec, local newspapers are in great difficulty and many are disappearing.
 The national media has imposed significant cuts that leave citizens with less and less quality information.
 This reality, caused by a decline in advertising revenues in the digital age, must be addressed by the state.
 The Green Party of Quebec supports the establishment of a media fund that will be used to subsidize local and national media that offer quality information to citizens.

 RESTRICTION OF POLLING SURVEY IN ELECTORAL PERIOD

 Opinion polls during an election period have important impacts on the choice of voters and the treatment of parties by the media.
 The Green Party of Quebec proposes to ban polls during an election period to enable voters to make informed decisions based on information that is not distorted by opinion polls.

 INCREASE THE PRESENCE OF WOMEN IN THE NATIONAL ASSEMBLY